scottie34/simple-vue-timeline/README.md

 Use [github](https://github.com/scottie34/simple-vue-timeline) for any issue you encountered or to give me some feedbacks of your usage.

-If you find it useful, give it a star.
+If you find it useful, give it a star and please consider [buying me a coffee](https://cdn.buymeacoffee.com/buttons/default-green.png).

 Refer to the [documentation](https://scottie34.github.io/simple-vue-timeline/) for further details.